searchspring/snap/packages/snap-store-mobx/README.md

 `query` - query that was searched

-`originalQuery` - Original query if spell correction occured
+`originalQuery` - Original query if spell correction occurred

 ## `terms` property
 An array of Term objects.

 ### `Term` object
-Each Term object, corresponds to a term returned from the Autocomplete API and/or Suggest API
+Each `Term` object corresponds to a term returned from the Autocomplete API and/or Suggest API

 ### `active` property
-Boolean set to `true` when term is active by invoking the `preview` method
+Boolean set to `true` when the term is active, such when invoking the `preview` method

 ### `value` property
 Term text value